 Our research lawyers work full-time researching and analyzing the law using both traditional and electronic legal resources.
 Members of the Group prepare legal opinions on a variety of matters arising from corporate transactions and complex litigation, as well as arguments, pleadings, factums and briefs for tribunals and all levels of the provincial, territorial, and federal courts.
 Group members conduct legislative and policy analysis for both organizations and government agencies, and have extensive experience drafting legislation.
 They also advise foreign counsel on various Canadian legal issues, and provide expert evidence on Canadian law for use in foreign courts.

 The Group leader, Lisa Peters, QC is an adjunct professor at the Peter A. Allard School of Law and regularly conducts seminars on an array of legal topics, including contracts and conflict of laws.
-Meg Gaily's experience as an administrative decision-maker and counsel to the British Columbia Court of Appeal and Heidi Rolfe's practical expertise in industry and regulatory practice both inform the Group's advice and approach on corporate and litigation matters.
+Meg Gaily's experience as an administrative decision-maker and counsel to the British Columbia Court of Appeal and Catherine Whitehead's expertise both inform the Group's advice and approach on corporate and litigation matters.

 The Group is supported in its work by two professional librarians and one library technician.
 Lawson Lundell's library contains an extensive collection of print and online resources with a focus on corporate law and litigation.
 The library's services include locating legislation and case law, monitoring the progress of bills, providing current awareness services, and preparing background research on clients, industries, and projects.